idiap/bob/doc/TutorialsIP.rst

   >>> print rotated_shape
   (3, 2)

-After the creation of the rotated version of the image, the **bob.ip.scale** function can be used:
+After the creation of the rotated version of the image, the **bob.ip.rotate** function can be used:

   >>> A_rotated = numpy.ndarray( rotated_shape, dtype = numpy.float64 ) # A small image of rotated size
   >>> bob.ip.rotate(A, A_rotated, 90)      # execute the rotation